nexusformat/definitions/README.md

         LGPL.txt                    one proposed license model
         NeXus.xsd                   used to validate NeXus data files README.txt                  README file
-        applications/               NXDL files for applications and instrument defs base_classes/               NXDL files for components
+        README.make.txt             advice on how to build HTML documentation applications/               NXDL files for applications and instrument defs base_classes/               NXDL files for components
         contributed_definitions/    NXDL files from the community